zuhal-ui/react-native-zuhal/README.md

 # react-native-zuhal

-Nice and Modern UI for React Native
+Nice and Modern Design System for React Native

 # 🦺 Work in Progress ...